 In 2011 Racquel joined The Florida Writer's Association and in 2012 served on the editorial committee for FWA's story collection, Let's Talk.
 She is currently on the editorial board for the newsletter, La Mensajera.
 She is constantly trying to think of ways to help other writers through her company Writer's Atelier.
 Writer's Atelier has allowed her to conduct classes and workshops to teach writers about the craft of fiction.
 It has also allowed her to help writers with editing and feedback on their current writing projects.

-Racquel's fiction and poems have been published in The Voice Magazine, The Scarlett Sound, Blink-Ink, The Rusty Nail and Freight Train Magazine.
-Racquel is currently working on editing her second novel.
+Racquel's fiction and poems have been published or are forthcoming in The Voice Magazine, The Scarlet Sound, Blink-Ink, The Rusty Nail, Freight Train Magazine, Zest Literary Journal, Lotus Eater Literary Magazine and The Best of There Will Be Words Chapbook 2014.
+Racquel is currently at work on a novel.
 She enjoys eating cake, music of all genres, crunching leaves and has a slight case of OCD.